 A graduate of Arizona State University’s School of Music, Rob Moore has been working as a free-lance professional drummer in the Metro-Phoenix area for the past 18 years.
 His work experience also includes a stint with Yamaha Pro-Audio.
 More recently, Rob served as Adjunct Faculty at Scottsdale Community College where he taught drum set and directed small jazz ensembles.

 Rob now works for Music Serving the Word as its resident audio engineer and drummer for live events and various recording projects.
 He also enjoys a close collaboration with MSW’s Visual Media area, with which he developed the innovative electronic music score for Incarnate.

 Rob continues to perform with various musicians and groups in the community, including the Inner Journeys Trio, led by pianist Bob Ravenscroft.
-Among his more recent recordings are Jazz Hymns, by Bass x 2 + 1, featuring Vicki McDermitt, Anachromysticism by the Russell Schmidt Quintet, and the Inner Journeys Trio release Into The Unknown, Not Alone.
+Among his more recent recordings are To Belarus...With Love by Vicki McDermitt, Jazz Triptych, Volume I – The Sacred and Jazz Triptych, Volume II – The Secular by Russell Schmidt, and Phantasmagoria by Bob Ravenscroft and the Inner Journeys Trio.

 Whether during rehearsals, VJC Hangs, or festival appearances, the Valley Jazz Cooperative experience is always greatly enhanced through collaboration with musicians from all across the country.
 The list of outstanding artist-teachers supporting VJC educational activities through clinics and lessons has included: